 OpenAI GPT-3: The new AI that will blow your mind… might also be a little overrated

-A few days ago, OpenAI, an artificial intelligence research laboratory, launched the closed beta of GPT-3, a.k.a. the most powerful language model ever built, and the Internet went crazy.
+When OpenAI launched the closed beta of GPT-3, a.k.a. the most powerful language model ever built, the Internet went crazy.
+Learn more about it!

 In plain English, GPT-3 is a set of machine-learning algorithms where you can interact in natural language and, in certain controlled environments, produce exceptional results.